xi/cplay-ng/README.rst

 Configuration
 -------------

-If you would like to change options passed to the actual players just edit the ``BACKENDS`` list in the cplay-ng script or put the ``BACKENDS`` definition in either ``~/.cplayrc`` or ``/etc/cplayrc``.
-If one of these files is available, it is executed by cplay-ng before initialization.
+If you would like to change the default player or the options passed to the players just edit the ``BACKENDS`` list at the end of the cplay script.

-Note, there is currently no version control for the rc-file!

 Miscellaneous
 -------------